rails/rails/guides/source/testing.md

 end
 ```

-In the +test_should_get_index+ test, Rails simulates a request on the action called +index+, making sure the request was successful and also ensuring that it assigns a valid +posts+ instance variable.
+In the `test_should_get_index` test, Rails simulates a request on the action called `index`, making sure the request was successful and also ensuring that it assigns a valid `posts` instance variable.

-The +get+ method kicks off the web request and populates the results into the response.
+The `get` method kicks off the web request and populates the results into the response.
 It accepts 4 arguments:

 * The action of the controller you are requesting.
 This can be in the form of a string or a symbol.
 * An optional hash of request parameters to pass into the action (eg. query string parameters or post variables).
 * An optional hash of session variables to pass along with the request.
 * An optional hash of flash values.

-Example: Calling the +:show+ action, passing an +id+ of 12 as the +params+ and setting a +user_id+ of 5 in the session:
+Example: Calling the `:show` action, passing an `id` of 12 as the `params` and setting a `user_id` of 5 in the session:

 ```ruby
 get(:show, {'id' => "12"}, {'user_id' => 5})
 ```

-Another example: Calling the +:view+ action, passing an +id+ of 12 as the +params+, this time with no session, but with a flash message.
+Another example: Calling the `:view` action, passing an `id` of 12 as the `params`, this time with no session, but with a flash message.

 ```ruby
 get(:view, {'id' => '12'}, nil, {'message' => 'booya!'})
 ```

-NOTE: If you try running +test_should_create_post+ test from +posts_controller_test.rb+ it will fail on account of the newly added model level validation and rightly so.
+NOTE: If you try running `test_should_create_post` test from `posts_controller_test.rb` it will fail on account of the newly added model level validation and rightly so.

-Let us modify +test_should_create_post+ test in +posts_controller_test.rb+ so that all our test pass:
+Let us modify `test_should_create_post` test in `posts_controller_test.rb` so that all our test pass:

 ```ruby
 test "should create post" do